Updated: Oct 1

 When I am on the trail with just my four legged team, I am not a mother, or the laundry servant.
 I am not the household chef, or the cleaning crew.
 I am not an employee of the Department of Defense, and I am not a student worried about getting good grades.

 When I am on the trail, I am simply myself.
 I get to remove everyday life, stress and worries from my mind and focus on the present.
 I get to focus on the horse, what he is saying, and what he is doing.

-When I am on the trail, I am the 13 year old girl who would just go ride to ride, the girl who camped out at the barn just to see if she could catch a glimpse of her horse sleeping.
+When I am on the trail, I am the 13 year old girl who would just go ride to ride, the girl who slept in the barn just to see if she could catch a glimpse of her horse sleeping.
 I get to go back to simpler times

 Today I went for a ride, Just me, my horse, and my dog at my side We didn't do anything unique, We didn't work too hard or face a challenging feat.
 But the ride today was invaluable to me, as the time on the trail, let me be free.

 I wasn't a mother, or the house cleaning crew, I wasn't worried about tasks for my job or checking my list of "things to do" I wasn't a daughter, granddaughter or sister.
 I wasn't a wife cleaning up after the mister.

 I was an equestrian, just me and my horse.
 I was present in the moment, like I hadn't been before.
 My thoughts and worries dissipated as we trotted down the trail, I left it all behind, in the dust and the shale

 I focused on my horse.
 I listened to his hooves to see when they fell and watched his head and ears .

 I could feel his worries, and see into his mind.
 My horse and I rode together as a team.
 He trusted me to guide him, and I took the lead.
 We moved forward through the trees, Cantered past a whitetail deer and felt the breeze.
 The clouds rolled in and threatened to break, his breath got louder with every step he'd take.